Dead-end street: Real estate desirability

-Gated communities, whose numbers steadily increase worldwide, use cul-de-sac and loop street networks because the dendrite structure reduces the number of through roads and thus the corresponding number of entries and exits that need to be controlled.
+Gated communities, whose numbers are steadily increasing worldwide, use cul-de-sac and loop street networks because the dendrite structure reduces the number of through roads and thus the corresponding number of entries and exits that need to be controlled.

 Criticisms and discussion

-Traffic safety issues
+Traffic safety

 Dead ends are traditionally considered safer traffic environments for children than normal streets, but research shows that areas with many dead ends in fact have higher rates of traffic accidents involving young children.

 This increased risk of death is due to multiple factors, including: